WalletScrutiny/WalletScrutinyCom/_hardware/coinvest.hww.md

 ## Product Description

 Initially offered for pre-order, there is no known status for the device and whether it has been delivered.
-The associated coin ($COIN) has been declared by [99bitcoins.com](https://99bitcoins.com/deadcoins/#nnbitcoins-deadcoins-list) as 'dead' due to the following reasons:

-- Inactive Development
-- Inactive Twitter
-- Low Volume
-- Not indexed
-- Not Listed on exchanges
-- Website Down

-Their [thread on bitcointalk.org](https://bitcointalk.org/index.php?topic=2381017.1580) seems to indicate the same.

 ## Analysis

 Despite numerous marketing material, there is nothing to indicate that this product ever made it to market.
-The existence of an ICO further aggravates this and points to a product that is merely vaporware.
+This product is vaporware.